 The MNSEA SEER Committee has approved the new logo to represent the MNSEA SEER program.

-Patches and stickers of the MNSEA SEER logo will soon be available to those members of the MNSEA that are on the national NCSEA SEER roster and have completed all the current required minimum training for deployment from the roster.
-That training currently is either the CalOES certification or the ICC DR certification AND all the following FEMA training certifications:
+Patches and stickers of the MNSEA SEER logo will soon be available to those members of the MNSEA that are on the national NCSEA SEER roster and have completed all the current required minimum training for deployment.
+The minimum training currently is either the CalOES certification or the ICC DR certification AND all the following FEMA training certifications:

 The badge logo will have a range of years issued on them to easily identify that the wearer of them are current as of those years.